 - Library’s free Offsite e-journal service:

-Fellows are entitled to remote access to over 90 e-journals using Athens Authentication.
+Fellows are entitled to remote access to over 100 e-journals using Athens Authentication.
 The full list of titles is available here.
-To access these journals please send us the complete Athens passwords application form and we will send login details.
+To access these journals please send us a completed Athens passwords application form and we will send login details.

 For more information on electronic resources visit the Virtual Library